 Use Tractors to Speed up Farming

-Once you have access to the tractor, you can say farewell to ever using individual tools again.
+Once you have access to the tractor, you can say farewell to using individual tools again.
 While riding it, you can select and use each available tool along with plant seeds and fertilizer.
 The mod can also be configured to spawn the tractor anytime at your current position using a hotkey.

 Keep Track of NPCs

 One of the more annoying aspects of Stardew Valley is learning the various habits and paths of each non-playable character.
-Given the limited nature in-game events such as birthdays, it can be a hassle to search all over town for a specific character before the day is spent, resulting in many undelivered gifts that are now collecting dust.
+Given the limited nature in-game events such as birthdays, it can be a hassle to search all over town for a specific character before the day finishes, resulting in many undelivered gifts that are now collecting dust.

-Thankfully, modder Bouhm has created the NPC Map Locations mod, which displays every NPC’s location on an adjustable minimap that conveniently blends in with the game’s HUD; a larger, more detailed map, can also be opened at any time while playing.
+Thankfully, modder Bouhm has created the NPC Map Locations mod, which displays every NPC’s location on an adjustable minimap that conveniently blends in with the game’s HUD, a larger, more detailed map, that can also be opened at any time while playing.
 The mod includes options for customizing when different NPCs appear on the map and is compatible with many other custom mods.

 Make Stardew Valley More Festive

 The easiest way to breathe new life into a game is to install mods that add more visual elements.
 The More Festive Stardew Valley mod redesigns the vanilla farm buildings, town maps, outdoor tiles, and some sprites to create a more vibrant feel all year round, with different looks to reflect the in-game seasons.